sahithyandev/s3/src/content/docs/data-communication-and-networking/17-mac-protocols.md

 ## MAC Address

 Aka.
 LAN or physical or ethernet address.
 A 48-bit address (for most LANs), burned in NIC ROM, also software-settable in some cases, for the privacy reasons.
-Used "locally" to get frame from one interface to another physically-connected interface (same network, in IP-addressing sense).
+Used _locally_ to get frame from one interface to another physically-connected interface (same network, in IP-addressing sense).
 Used in Link layer.

-Different from IP address, which is 32-bit.
-Used in network layer.
+Different from IP address, which is 32-bit and used in network layer.